Holger Jens Schünemann: Education

+medical degree from the Medical School of Hannover, Germany.

 Career

 After four years on the faculty at the University at Buffalo, from 2005 to 2009 Schünemann was at the Italian National Cancer Center in Rome, Italy, before moving to McMaster University as a full-time professor and becoming chair of clinical epidemiology and biostatistics.
 In his second term as chair of this prestigious department, he led the strategic plan to refocus the department as the "Department of Health Research Methods, Evidence, and Impact (HEI)", a first of its kind.

-Schünemann’s scientific work focuses on evidence synthesis, quality of life research and the development and presentation of healthcare recommendations spanning several disciplines from Clinical Medicine to Public Health.
+Schünemann's scientific work focuses on evidence synthesis, quality of life research and the development and presentation of healthcare recommendations spanning several disciplines from Clinical Medicine to Public Health.

-Schünemann has authored or co-authored over 900 peer-reviewed publications.
+Schünemann has authored or co-authored over 1000 peer-reviewed publications.
 He has been named by Thomson Reuters and then Clarivate as one of the most influential 3,000 scientific minds of current times across scientific disciplines (from agriculture to zoology) annually since 2015 and is listed amongst the 500 most highly cited scientists.

-Schünemann is currently chair of the Guidelines International Network's Board of Trustees and of the GRADE Working Group.
+Schünemann is past chair of the Guidelines International Network's Board of Trustees and of the GRADE Working Group.